yooseungkim/OOP-TA/README.md

 You can manually create testcases by adding new files in testcase and answer directories.
 In this case, make sure you follow the naming format and directory.

-Unless input and ouptut are very long, creating testcases in CLI testcase manager is recommended.
+Creating testcases in CLI testcase manager is recommended only if testcase input/output are simple.

 ---